stijn-dejongh/lovecraft_public_domain/raw_converts/lf.md

 and provoking maddeningly nebulous memories.
 I stopped automatically, though lacking the brain to retreat.
 The eyes approached, yet of the thing that bore them I could distinguish only a claw.
 But what a claw!
 Then far overhead I heard a faint crashing which I recognised.
-It was the wild thunder of the mountain, raised to hysteric fury&mdash;I must have been crawling upward for some time, so that the surface was now quite near.
+It was the wild thunder of the mountain, raised to hysteric fury--I must have been crawling upward for some time, so that the surface was now quite near.
 And as the muffled thunder clattered, those eyes still stared with vacuous viciousness.